Banking in India: Jul 2024

+Apr 2025

+RBI cancels licence of Colour Merchants Coop Bank based out of Ahamedabad and Ajantha Urban Co-op Bank Maryadit based out of Aurangabad citing no scope in earning potential and staying afloat as an ongoing entity.
+DIGIC will refund depositors upto a maximum of 500,000 per account.

+Revival

+Incumbent Home Affairs Minister Amit Shah has said that government is keen on expanding on urban cooperative credit space and stated that every city with a population over 200,000 in India will get a co-operative bank within 5 years.

 Current period

 The Indian banking sector is broadly classified into scheduled banks and non-scheduled banks.
 All banks included in the Second Schedule to the Reserve Bank of India Act, 1934 are Scheduled Banks.
 These banks comprise Scheduled Commercial Banks and Scheduled Co-operative Banks.
 Scheduled Co-operative Banks consist of Scheduled State Co-operative Banks and Scheduled Urban Cooperative Banks.

 In the bank group-wise classification, IDBI Bank Ltd. is included in the category of other public sector bank.

 With the growth in the Indian economy expected to be strong for quite some time-especially in its services sector-the demand for banking services, especially retail banking, mortgages and investment services are expected to be strong.
 One may also expect M&As, takeovers, and asset sales.

 In March 2006, the Reserve Bank of India allowed Warburg Pincus to increase its stake in Kotak Mahindra Bank (a private sector bank) to 10%.
 This was the first time an investor was allowed to hold more than 5% in a private sector bank since the RBI announced norms in 2005 that any stake exceeding 5% in the private sector banks would need to be vetted by them.

 In recent years critics have charged that the non-government owned banks are too aggressive in their loan recovery efforts in connection with housing, vehicle and personal loans.
 There are press reports that the banks' loan recovery efforts have driven defaulting borrowers to suicide.

 By 2013 the Indian Banking Industry employed 1,175,149 employees and had a total of 109,811 branches in India and 171 branches abroad and manages an aggregate deposit of ₹67504.54 billion and bank credit of ₹52604.59 billion.
 The net profit of the banks operating in India was ₹1027.51 billion against a turnover of ₹9148.59 billion for the financial year 2012–13.